bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/lexical_grammar.md

     // 0755n
     // SyntaxError: invalid BigInt syntax

-For octal `BigInt` numbers, always use zero followed by the letter “o” (uppercase or lowercase):
+For octal `BigInt` numbers, always use zero followed by the letter "o” (uppercase or lowercase):

     0o755n